Primary Pulmonary Hypertension Medication

 Treprostinil (Remodulin)

-Treprostinil is used to treat PAH.
-It is structurally very similar to epoprostenol but stable at room temperature and has a much longer half-life; therefore, it can be given as a subcutaneous continuous infusion via a much smaller pump.
+The prostanoid treprostinil is used to treat PAH.
+It is structurally similar to epoprostenol but stable at room temperature and has a longer half-life; therefore, it can be given as an intravenous or subcutaneous continuous infusion via a smaller pump.
 This agent elicits direct vasodilation of pulmonary and systemic arterial vessels and inhibits platelet aggregation.
 Vasodilation reduces right and left ventricular afterload and increases cardiac output and stroke volume.

 Treprostinil recently received FDA approval for IV use as a bioequivalent of subcutaneous treprostinil, using the same delivery pump used for epoprostenol.
 Dosing is similar to subcutaneous delivery.